Antony74/fol/README.md

         }
     }

-After that, each proof-step is searched for the presence of each axiom.
+After that, the syntax-trees for each proof-step are searched to see if any of the axioms can be fitted against it.